jundalisay/spblist/content/en/research/mohammad/quran/sura-040a.md

 68. It is He who gives life and death; and when He decides on a thing, He just says to it, “Be,” and it comes to be.

-69. Have you not observed those who dispute regarding Allah's revelations, how they have deviated?
+69. Have you not observed those who dispute regarding Enki's revelations, how they have deviated?

 70. Those who call the Book a lie, and what We